Andrea Congreaves: WNBA career

+Congreaves did not play again in the WNBA after the 1999 season, but she would repeatedly sign contracts with the Miracle and then get subsequently waived by the team.
+On May 22, 2001, she was waived by the Miracle before the season started.
+And then a year later on May 24, 2002, she would be waived by the Miracle again after resigning but not playing a game for the team.
+Her final WNBA game was thus the last game of the 1999 regular season on August 21, 1999.
+The Orlando Miracle would lose to the Detroit Shock 68 - 74 in that game with Congreaves recording 3 rebounds, 1 assist, 1 steal and 1 block.

+During her three WNBA seasons, she appeared in 84 of 90 games played by her teams, starting 58 of them, and scoring exactly 500 points in her career.

+Later career

 Congreaves also enjoyed a successful European career in lengthy spells in Spain and Italy, as well as one-season stops in Turkey (where she contributed to the double championship of Fenerbahçe at the 1998–99 season) and France, before signing for the Rhondda Rebels for the 2005–06 season.

 She was the key performer on England's national team that won the bronze medal in women's basketball at the 2006 Commonwealth Games in Melbourne, averaging 17.4 points and 9.4 rebounds per game.
 England defeated Nigeria 78–75 in the women's consolation final to claim third place in the Games.